Nucleation and growth for the Ising model in $d$ dimensions at very low temperatures: The space--time clusters

 $\bullet$ or $x=y$ and $|i-j|=1$.

 A space--time cluster of the path $\o$ is a maximal connected component of space--time points in $\o$.
-We consider a domain~$\cD$, which is a set of configurations satisfying the following hypothesis.
+We consider a domain $\cD$, which is a set of configurations satisfying the following hypothesis. \textit{Hypothesis on $\cD$.} The configurations in $\cD$ are such that: